Action Changes Things: Stress Awareness Month

 The month is “an invitation to go beyond talk and campaign for taking action and personal responsibility in creating a positive change.
 We aim to create an opportunity for all of us to consider how we are going to do something to make things better.”

 We hope that we can help you support your own mental health and build resilience.
 We also want to empower you as employees and employers to talk about stress and focus on workplace wellbeing because…

 “New data suggests that for almost 70% of people, their manager has more impact on their mental health than their therapist or their doctor—and it’s equal to the impact of their partner.”
 Forbes

 It has also recently been reported that “People taking sick days because of work-related stress or burnout is costing the UK economy £28bn a year” Independent

 We are inviting employers during Stress Awareness Month to challenge attitudes and approaches to workplace wellbeing.
 Here at Manchester Mind we offer a range of training courses for managers and employees, which aim to eliminate stigma and improve understanding of mental health, enabling cultural change.
-Throughout the month of April we are offering 10% discount on our What is Stress?
-Wellbeing Workshop and Finding a Healthy Balance: Managing Stress, and Building Healthy Habits.

 If you want to start a conversation with your manager (or you are a manager) Mind’s Workplace Wellness Plans are also a really useful resource to support your our wellbeing and your workplace wellbeing strategy.